patfeng/physicsuptonewton/README.md

-# Physics Before Newton - Proof Analyzer
+# Physics Up To Newton - Proof Analyzer

-A web application that analyzes mathematical and physics statements from the pre-Newtonian era (before 1727) by breaking them down into fundamental dependencies using AI.
+A web application that analyzes mathematical and physics statements from the Newtonian era by breaking them down into fundamental dependencies using AI.
 The system uses OpenAI's GPT-4 to recursively decompose complex statements into simpler ones until they reach a level understandable by a 5th grader.

 ## Features